Labsmore/pyuscope-kitchen/README.md

 pyuscope community contributions.
 It's a bit chaotic, don't look under the hood, but someone still loves it

 **NOTE: Labsmore does not offer any support/warranty on this repo!
-It is provided "as is"**
+It is provided "as is."
+Use at your own risk!**

 There is some level of barrier / friction to commit to the main pyuscope repo due to maintenance / testing burden along with licensing requirements.
 If you think of the main pyuscope repo like a "kernel" this repo is closer to "userspace" where most users should be playing with contributions.